< Shimano Nexus/Alfine 3, 4-, 7-, 8-, and 11-Speed Technical Information

 Nexus 3, 4, 7- and 8-speed internal gear systems may incorporate all-weather braking systems.
 They are available in two forms:

 All of these systems, unlike rim brakes, are unimpaired by rain and snow, but they also have their limitations.
 A coaster brake can easily skid the rear wheel, but is hard to control and overheats on long downhill runs.
-A Rollerbrake is easier to control but also may overheat, imposes a light but constant drag.
+A Rollerbrake is easier to control but also may overheat, and imposes a light but constant drag.
 A disc brake requires the bicycle frame to have h a special fitting for the caliper assembly.
 See the separate articles on this site about disc brakes, coaster brakes and Rollerbrakes.

 Shifter Parts Installation